 Formaldehyde is not a thing to take lightly, especially when considering insulation for your home.

-Other items that contain trace amounts of formaldehyde are crafters glue, caulk, drywall adhesive, some insulation boards, and some liquid detergents just to name a few, according to the U.S. Department of Health and Human Services.
+Other items that contain trace amounts of formaldehyde are crafters glue, caulk, drywall adhesive, some insulation boards, and some liquid detergents, just to name a few, according to the U.S. Environmental Protection Agency.

 Does RetroFoam Injection Foam Contain Formaldehyde?

-RetroFoam is also Class One Fire Rated substance, meaning it doesn’t promote flames or act as an accelerant inside your walls if the worst were to happen and there was a fire in your home.
+RetroFoam is also a Class One Fire Rated material, meaning it doesn’t promote flames or act as an accelerant inside your walls if the worst were to happen and there was a fire in your home.

-Icynene spray foam is not only safe for your home, but it is environmentally friendly.
+The spray foam insulation we use is not only safe for your home but is also environmentally friendly.

-Copies of the Material Safety Data Sheets (MSDS) and Tech Sheets for both RetroFoam and Icynene can be found on our website.
+If you want to do a deeper dig into our products, copies of the Material Safety Data Sheets (MSDS) and Tech Sheets for both RetroFoam and the spray foam insulation we offer can be found on our website.